prodigyfinance/ml2p/docs/tutorial/index.rst

 This second point means you may have to configure a VPC Endpoint to allow your SageMaker instances to access other AWS services such as S3.

+You can read more on how to `Give Endpoints Access to Resources in Your VPC`_ and how to `Give Training Jobs Access to Resources in Your VPC`_ in the AWS SageMaker documentation.

+.. _Give Endpoints Access to Resources in Your VPC: https://docs.aws.amazon.com/sagemaker/latest/dg/host-vpc.html
+.. _Give Training Jobs Access to Resources in Your VPC: https://docs.aws.amazon.com/sagemaker/latest/dg/train-vpc.html

 Prediction web requests
 ^^^^^^^^^^^^^^^^^^^^^^^